 Criticism for Jammu And Kashmir Reorganisation Act 2019

-The procedure opted by the Central government to railroad its hold and position on Jammu and Kashmir through the Rajya Sabha got perceived as hasty and stealthy.
-The move gets openly criticised as it impacts the ethos of federalism, parliamentary democracy and diversity.
+The procedure opted by the Central government to establish its hold and position on Jammu and Kashmir through the Rajya Sabha was perceived as hasty and stealthy.
+The move was openly criticised as it severely impacts the ethos of federalism, parliamentary democracy, and diversity.

 No Previous Discussions

-Another point of criticism is no prior discussions.
-The act of the central government passing the legislation without prior consultations has set a new low.
+Another point of criticism is no prior discussions were performed.
+The act of the central government passing the legislation without prior consultations was unprecedented.

-The exercise of getting Article 370 of the Constitution effectively abolished would get marked by executive excess.
+The exercise of effectively abolishing Article 370 of the Constitution was considered to be excessive.

 No participation of locals

-The process of changing the constitutional status of a disputed border State has been achieved without any legislative input or participation of locals.
+The process of changing the constitutional status of a disputed border State was achieved without any legislative input or participation of locals.

-Considering the cross border dispute amongst India, Pakistan and China over the Kashmir region, the valley got awarded special status to protect its people.
-But, the Centre’s prompt move deprived them of this legal right on the said matter and significantly affected their life and sentiments.
-Thus, such a special status of J&K could get ended only with the concurrence of its people.
+Considering the cross-border dispute with India, Pakistan, and China over the Kashmir region, the valley was granted special status to protect its people.
+However, the prompt move of the Centre deprived people of this legal right on the said matter and considerably affected their life and sentiments.
+Thus, such a special status of J&K should have been ended only with the consultation and consent of people.

-With the introduction of the Jammu and Kashmir Reorganization Act, the Centre has encapsulated the state of Jammu and Kashmir entirely into Indian territory.
-Further, the state gets divided into two union territories for the convenience of administration.
+With the introduction of the Jammu and Kashmir Reorganisation Act, the Centre has encapsulated the state of Jammu and Kashmir entirely into an Indian territory.
+Furthermore, the state was divided into two union territories for the convenience of administration.

-The reorganization was forced by a massive military build-up and the house arrest of senior ruling legislators.
-The internet ban and the communication shutdown leading to the gross violation of fundamental rights have attracted serious criticism since its enactment act is crowded with controversies and loathed by the valley’s locals.
+The reorganisation was preceded by a massive military build-up and the house arrest of senior ruling legislators.
+Internet ban and communication shutdown could be considered as the gross violation of fundamental rights.
+Some locals loathe the move.